-DRIVING - SHORTCUTTING OR FAILURE TO OBEY SIGNS/MARKINGS/YIELD, ETC: Failure to obey lawful signals of POS employee or comply with posted signs, markings, traffic signals including failure to obey STOP signs or driving the wrong way in a one-way lane.
-Failing to utilize (shortcutting) drive lanes or service roads; yield to thru traffic on service road or adhere to posted markings, signage, guidance or notices.
-Failure to give right-of-way to any emergency vehicles.

-GENERAL SAFETY VIOLATIONS: Unsafe violations of Port of Seattle Rules and Regulations or other acts that may be deemed unsafe.
+Port SEATTLE-TACOMA INTERNATIONAL AIRPORT SCHEDULE OF RULES AND REGULATIONS NO. 5 Original/Revised 1st Revision Page App 1- Y DRIVING - SHORTCUTTING OR FAILURE TO OBEY SIGNS/MARKINGS/YIELD, ET signals of POS employee or comply with posted signs, markings, traffic signals i STOP signs or driving the wrong way in a one-way lane.
+Failing to utilize (short of service roads; yield to thru traffic on service road or adhere to posted markings notices.
+Failure to give right-of-way to any emergency vehicles. ncluding failure to obey cutting) drive lanes or 3 GENERAL SAFETY VIOLATIONS: Unsafe violations of Port of Seattle Rules and Regulations or other acts that may be deemed unsafe.
 Contributing to an incident or accident.
 Including horseplay; e.g. activities not associated with work, improper riding of bikes, scooters, skates or others not authorized by POS.
 Improper use of baggage system or general unsafe acts.

-DESCRIPTION OF OFFENSE POINTS С ELECTRONIC DEVICE USAGE: Usage of device (electronic or other) which could cause distraction while on the AOA or Bagwell whether driving or walking 3 O M EQUIPMENT - GENERAL: Maintenance or usage of equipment in an unauthorized area or manner.
+DESCRIPTION OF OFFENSE POINTS С ELECTRONIC DEVICE USAGE: Usage of device (electronic or other) which could cause distraction while on the AOA or Bagwell whether driving or walking 3 0 M EQUIPMENT - GENERAL: Maintenance or usage of equipment in an unauthorized area or manner.
 Including the improper storage of equipment or usage of equipment that can lead to property damage of Airport Equipment.
 Improper storage of 400 hz cords, eGSE charging cords and PC air hoses.
 3 P FOD : Creating a FOD hazard (littering) or failure to pick up FOD.
-Leaving a dumpster lid open, leaving trash outside of dumpster; creating a FOD or wildlife hazard 3 LI DRIVING LICENSE NOT IN POSSESSION: Driver's License valid but not in possession (Employee is immediately removed from airfield and supervisor advised they cannot drive until license is provided) 2 A VEST OR SAFETY GARMENT: Failure to wear safety vest or reflective garment on AOA 15 feet from building or failure to use proper ANSI 2 level garments 2 N GENERAL COMPLIANCE VIOLATION: Failure to follow Port of Seattle Rules and Regulations 2 C EQUIPMENT - DERELICT EQUIPMENT: Failure to remove unserviceable units 2 E PARKING - COMPLIANCE: Illegal parking in bagwell, or around aircraft parking gates, including staging GSE in unauthorized area including aircraft parking area, No Parking Space, blocking Airport Operations vehicles or parked in other companies' areas 2 WILDLIFE: Unauthorized wildlife feeding.
+Leaving a dumpster lid open, leaving trash outside of dumpster; creating a FOD or wildlife hazard 3 LI DRIVING LICENSE NOT IN POSSESSION: Driver's License valid but not in possession (Employee is immediately removed from airfield and supervisor advised they cannot drive until license is provided) 2 Α VEST OR SAFETY GARMENT: Failure to wear safety vest or reflective garment on AOA 15 feet from building or failure to use proper ANSI 2 level garments 2 Ν GENERAL COMPLIANCE VIOLATION: Failure to follow Port of Seattle Rules and Regulations 2 C EQUIPMENT - DERELICT EQUIPMENT: Failure to remove unserviceable units 2 E PARKING - COMPLIANCE: Illegal parking in bagwell, or around aircraft parking gates, including staging GSE in unauthorized area including aircraft parking area, No Parking Space, blocking Airport Operations vehicles or parked in other companies' areas 2 WILDLIFE: Unauthorized wildlife feeding.
 Possessing unauthorized pets inside leaseholds or Airfield 2